Lingfi/direct_recruitment_app/develop_workflow.md

         66. chat_id?

     2. new model
-        11. /msglist  --get two things 1)users name and header 2)all messages first. get all user corresponding name and header by each's _id second. retrieve all msg to/from the current id
+        11. /msglist  --get two things 1)all users name and header 2)all messages first. get all user corresponding name and header by each's _id second. retrieve all msg to/from the current id
             code:    ChatModel.find({ '$or': [{ from: userid }, { to: userid }] },              filter, function